mse150s20/p2-kinetics/README.md

 This graph shows the infection rate and the amount of dead people over the course of a year.

 ### kinetics-copy.py
+This is a copy of kinetics.py with the healthy individuals hidden, so that the modelled rate of infection can be more easily compared to the actual data.
+This is to get a more accurate k1 and k2

 ### info.txt - SHOULD BE CLEANED UP
 Project 2 descriptions: